dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

     }
   }

+Note that the PageFactory implementation passes on the PageManager reference to new pages.

 The PageFactory provide two methods for creating new instances of Pages.
 The first method creates an empty Page.
 The second creates a Page instance by reading the contents of a ByteBuffer - this method is